 B vitamins come in a variety of different forms, some of which are easily absorbed and utilized in the body and some of which are not.
 It’s true that if you choose the cheaper, ineffective forms you will likely just get expensive urine.
 With the more expensive, bioavailable forms you will get better health.

 Folate (folic acid) is an important B vitamin that’s often lacking from the diet.
 It is found in high amounts in dark leafy green vegetables but is very vulnerable to damage from external factors such as heat, oxygen and light, and a considerable amount is lost during storage, processing and food preparation.
 Folic acid helps the body to produce genetic material (RNA & DNA), and is especially important when cells and tissues are growing rapidly, such as in infancy, adolescence and pregnancy.
 Pregnant women especially need higher amounts of this nutrient to lower the risk of neural tube birth defects including cleft palate, spina bifida and brain damage.
+It is recommended that all women who could get pregnant take 400μg folic acid before they’re pregnant and especially during the first 12 weeks of pregnancy, when the baby’s spine is developing.

 Folic acid is the synthetic form of folate rarely found in nature but used predominantly in supplements and in fortification of processed foods due to its low cost.
 It’s important to know however that before this form of folate can be used by the body, it must be converted into the biologically active form of 5-methyltetrahydrofolate (5-MTHF).
 Some people struggle to make this conversion and so are at increased risk of deficiency without knowing it.
 It is therefore best to supplement directly with the active form of folic acid – 5-MTHF to make sure that everyone can access the benefits of optimizing intake of folic acid.
 For a multivitamin & mineral formula to be effective, it must supply folic acid in this body ready form – 5-MTHF.